 More than that, he could feel other spirits too, the ones from the budding trees outside, some very ancient and strong.
 And though he couldn't see, he could feel the spirits of the dead who'd gone before him.
-Of Sergeant Blatz, who'd once been a second father to him, and to Jamali, a village boy he'd played soccer with.
-One day, they found him wounded by a sniper, dead in minutes.
+Of Sergeant Blatz, who'd once been a second father to him, and Jamali, a village boy he'd played soccer with.
+One day, they found him wounded by a sniper, and in minutes he was dead.
 But that was okay, he now realized.
-Yes, it was tragic Jamali's life had been cut short, tragic for those he'd left behind.
+Yes, it was tragic that Jamali's life had been cut short, tragic for those he'd left behind.
 But Jamali's energy was still around.
-Some had imprinted on him in his memories and feelings for the boy, but his essence still existed, weaved into fabric of the universe, and this spirit might choose some day to be reborn.
+Some had been imprinted on him in his memories and feelings for the boy, but his essence still existed, weaved into fabric of the universe, and this spirit might choose someday to be reborn.

 Alan felt a strong sense of love pervading the universe.
 It must be coming from those he shared the room with, yes, but he felt even the universe itself must be sending it to him too.
 And he felt darkness.
-Existence had its rough edges, but now he could see that wasn't all there is, even though sometimes it felt like it.
-He sensed these were truths that could not be un-felt, that once he 'd felt this spiritual connection to the rest of the universe and all the other spirits that occupied it, he could remember this connection even when he felt disconnected and realize that this disconnection was the illusion, that isolation was a trick played upon him by his mind, his dark thoughts and depression.
+Existence had its rough edges, but now he could see that wasn't all there is, even though sometimes, it felt like that.
+He sensed these were truths that could not be un-felt, that once he'd felt this spiritual connection to the rest of the universe and all the other spirits that occupied it, he could remember this connection even when he felt disconnected and realize that this disconnection was the illusion, that his isolation was a trick played upon him by his mind, his dark thoughts and depression.

 “You okay?”
 Julie asked.
 She had seen him tense.

-He sighed, and Julie felt relief.
-She let go of his hand and leaned back against some pillow cushions.
-Diane's windows were cracked open, and she felt a gentle breeze cool her damp brow, peppered with anxious sweat.
-She could feel it evaporating, its wind a cool kiss upon her forehead.
+He sighed, and felt relief.
+Alan let go of Julie’s hand and leaned back against some pillow cushions.
+Diane's windows were cracked open, and he felt a gentle breeze cool his damp brow, peppered with anxious sweat.
+He could feel it evaporating, the wind a cool kiss upon his forehead.

 * * * * *

 Julie's mind still felt a bit gummy, soft and flexible but beginning to relax into a more stable form like a piece of taffy left to harden on wax paper.
-It was like being in that in-between zone, in the space between being awake and asleep, when's one brain could zig and zag in strange directions, but before the conscious mind fully relaxed its grip.
+It was like being in that space between being awake and asleep, when one’s brain could zig and zag in strange directions, before the conscious mind fully relaxed its grip.
 A twilight place.
 It felt good to be coming down a bit, like resting after good sex, peace in the aftermath of bliss.
 And like sex, or any good exercise, this trip had made her tummy rumble.
 Oof, but not too much yet.
 Her hunger had not yet pierced the mushroom's haze, but danced lightly at its edges.

 Diane looked up from her sketchbook.
 “Yes, dear?”
 She placed her pencil and sketchbook on a desk within reach.
 On its cream colored paper, a gray cat licked its paw in rough shades of graphite.